statelyai/xstate/docs/guides/delays.md

 // ...
 ```

-They can be also be conditional for a single delay:
+They can be also be conditional with regard to a single delay value:

 ```js
 // ...